 Leaning Into the Wind is their collaborative sequel, taking us into the hillsides, terrains and other outdoor spaces where Goldsworthy feels most at home and inspired.
 He chats and he works.
 Exquisitely soundscaped and seductively photographed to a score by Fred Frith, this is as entrancing an onscreen encounter with an artist as you could hope to find.

-"'You can walk down the path, or you can walk through the hedge...'
-That Goldsworthy invariably chooses Plan B goes to the heart of the fascination with his... variably ephemeral work, in which elements of the natural surroundings are altered into striking yet harmonious new shapes.
-Leaning Into the Wind is not so much a sequel to as simply an extension of [Rivers & Tides], sharing the same meditative, episodic, visually seductive appeal." - Dennis Harvey, Variety
+you can walk through the hedge...'
+That goes to the heart of the fascination with his... variably ephemeral work, in which elements of the natural surroundings are much a sequel to as simply an extension

+- Kerry Levielle, Indiewire